NEW STUDENT INFORMATION

 7. Become a member of the Fairhope Public Library and encourage your student to read for fun in the summer.

 Also, the Fairhope Public Library offers pc access for adults so if you ever have internet access problems, you can go to the library for access.
-Click on this link for information:8.
-To stay on top of math in the summer, encourage your student to play math games.
-There is a list of free math practice websites on our school website.
+Click on this link for information:

 Although parents are welcome to call teachers at school at 251-928-2573, it may be difficult to reach them because they are busy teaching.
 Because of this, we encourage parents to use email whenever possible.
-Click HERE for a link to the Faculty Directory.
 Teachers can arrange mutually convenient parent conferences when requested, either before/after school, or during their planning period.

 Mrs. Bowling (7th Grade) and Mrs. Doyle (8th Grade)Coming to a new school can be hard sometimes, emotionally, socially and academically.
 Mrs. Bowling (7th grade) and Mrs. Doyle (8th grade) want to help.
 Talking things through and problem solving a situation can make a difference in how comfortable a student feels in a new school.
 Students can come by during break, homeroom, or sign in to see them on a sheet located on their doors.
 The School Counselors will then call for the students during their P.E. time or an elective.
 Remember too that they are immediately available to meet with any student in crisis.
 Parents are also welcome to contact the School Counselors to request that they meet with their students about academic, behavior, or emotional/social concerns.
 Mrs. Bowling and Mrs. Doyle can be reached at 251-928-2573 or by email: CBowling@bcbe.org and email@example.com